pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/MobileAuthenticationHandler.md

 });
 ```

 When `onConfirmationRequest` is called, the user should be prompted to either accept or deny the mobile authentication request.
-Once the user has made a choice, it can be supplied to the Onegini Cordova plugin by calling an `action`, in this case `accept` or `deny`.
+Once the user has made a choice, it can be supplied to the Onegini Cordova Plugin by calling an `action`, in this case `accept` or `deny`.
 The UI to do this is left up to the developer.
 The following example shows the general strategy to do this.

 ```js
 handler.onConfirmationRequest((actions, request) => {